gilbertfrancois/sudoku/README.md

 This a terminal application that tries to solve your sudoku puzzle.
 It reads the initial state from a file and when it finds a solution, it prints the final state to the terminal.
 Note: the console output is VT100 compatible :)
-The implemented methods to solve the sudoku puzzles are not sophisticated yet.
-It is based on counting probabitities and doing permutations when there are no deterministic solutions possible.
-The application in its current state can solve the _easy_ and _medium_ levels without problems.
-The _hard_ level is possible too, but it might need multiple runs to converge.
-In the near future, I'll plan to implement more advanced ways to solve the puzzles, which hopefully allows the machine to solve the most difficult puzzles as well.
+The implemented method to solve the sudoku puzzles is quite simple.
+It searches for an empty cell and fills in the first possible digit.
+Then it calls its own function to find the next possible digit.
+As soon as the solver is stuck, it unrolls to the previous state and tries the next possible number, until it has solved all cells in the puzzle.
+The application in its current state can solve the _easy_, _medium_, _hard_ and _expert_ levels without problems, if the puzzle has at least one valid solution.

 ## Installation and running